chriswendt/ietf/draft-wendt-modern-drip.md

 The Initiator node MUST set a timeout period to get response from its peer nodes.

 The peer nodes known to the initiator node will continue propagate the information to their peer nodes and so on.
 However, these peer nodes beyond the initiator node will no longer need to keep track of the time interval for responses.
 A node will stop continuing to propagate information when it determines it has received the same information again.
-This can be determined by keeping track of a counter and originating node id.
+This can be determined by keeping track of the counter and originating node id.

 If all peer nodes vote "yes", then the second phase or commit phase in the local node is initiated.
 If any node in the distributed mesh votes "no" or if the timeout period expires and all peer nodes have not responded, then the commit of the information MUST NOT be completed.
 No action is taken for responses received after the timeout period.